mauriciopoppe/blog/site/content/notes/misc/software-engineer-interview-preparation.md

 ---
-title: "Software Engineer Interview Preparation"
+title: "Preparation for a Software Engineering interview"
+description: |
+  This is my interview preparation plan for a software engineering role, I share a summary of my preparation, a plan of problems to tackle for coding interviews, the topics to study for a system design interviews and the questions to prepare for the behavioral section.
+image: /images/epi-ctci.webp
-tags: ["interview preparation", "software engineering", "system design"]
+tags: ["interview preparation", "software engineering", "system design", "coding interview", "behavioral interview"]
 date: 2020-10-12 21:23:30
 ---